 While this technique you may not get the latest model, you'll still get a good, cheap iPod touch.

 Even if you have to have the latest model, you can still get a cheap iPod touch by buying a refurbished unit.
 To get these, you'll need to wait a few weeks, or even a month or two, for Apple to start to build a stock of refurbished models.
 Once you do, though, you'll be getting a device that carries an Apple warranty and is generally as reliable as a new one (though you may want to buy an extended warranty).
 Though the discounts aren't huge using this technique, you'll save some cash and get a good warranty at the same time.
 Check the online Apple store for refurbished models.

 Sometimes finding good deals requires looking somewhere other than Apple.
 Craigslist, eBay, and companies that specialize in used iPods can also offer cheap iPods.
-The drawbacks here include that the iPods are used, don't always have warranties, won't be the latest generation, and, with an auction or classified ad, you might not get what you think you're buying.
+The drawbacks here include that the iPods are used, don't always have warranties, probably won't be the latest generation, and, with an auction or classified ad, you might not get what you think you're buying.
 Be sure to research the seller's other transactions where possible.
 If you're willing to take a little more risk, though, buying used is a sure bet for saving money.

 Know What You're Buying